-Math 090B is the second half of the year-long Elementary Algebra course.
-Students will solve applications, perform rational expression arithmetic, solve equations involving algebraic fractions, factor polynomials, and solve quadratic equations by factoring and utilizing the Quadratic Formula.
-This course is designed to give students ample time to learn concepts and to further develop math study skills.
+This course is the second half of the year-long Elementary Algebra course.
+Students will solve applications, perform rational expression arithmetic, solve equations involving algebraic fractions, factor polynomials, and solve quadratic equations.
+This course is designed to give students ample time to learn concepts.
 Prerequisite: MATH-090A (with a grade of C or better).